The Future of Cloud Native Java

 What is Jakarta EE?

-Jakarta EE is a set of specifications that enables the world wide community of java developers to work on java enterprise applications.
+Jakarta EE is a set of specifications that enables the world wide community of java developers to work on cloud native java enterprise applications.
 The specifications are developed by well known industry leaders that instills confidence in technology developers and consumers.

 Jakarta EE specifications are either grouped into a platform specification (Full or Web Platform) or can be an individual specification.